FMJansen/inclusief.design/learn.md

 Designers love debating about what design is, but for this website it might be defined as creating products, services, systems and spaces with a certain intent.
 It’s especially approached from the academic and industrial design point of view, with a human centred approach.

 ## Racism, equity, intersection&shy;ality, etc.
 The Conscious Kid has a great page focussed on some [key terms relating to racial literacy](https://www.theconsciouskid.org/racial-literacy-key-terms).
-They’ve also listed a *lot* of steps on [how to be an ally](https://www.theconsciouskid.org/how-to-be-an-ally), which might be good to work on personally.
+They’ve also listed a *lot* of steps on [how to be a co-conspirator](https://www.theconsciouskid.org/how-to-be-a-coconspirator), which might be good to work on personally.

 ## Inclusivity
 The [toolkit for Inclusie](https://inclusie.gebruikercentraal.nl/) describes ‘inclusion’ as: